 Risk factors for Strabismus/Squint includes low birth weight, smoking throughout pregnancy, prematurity, cicatricial retinopathy of prematurity, anisometropia, hyperopia, and inheritance.

-- Refractive Errors: Short sight, long sight and astigmatism are refractive errors.
-In the case of astigmatism, the cornea of the eyes become oval shaped rather than round.
+- Refractive Errors: Short sight, long sight, and astigmatism are refractive errors.
+In the case of astigmatism, the cornea of the eyes becomes oval-shaped rather than round.
 Due to this, if a child tries to see clearly by focusing too much, there is a chance an eye might turn.
 It usually happens with children older than two years.

 Symptoms include double vision, eye strain, depth perception loss, inability to read comfortably, fatigue setting in quickly while reading and unstable vision.

 Routine checkups must be conducted to detect any eye problems in children.
-If a child is suspected to have squints he should be examined by a orthoptist (a person specialised in dealing with children’s squint and amblyopia).
+If a child is suspected to have squints he should be examined by an orthoptist (a person who specialized in dealing with children’s squints and amblyopia).
 If it is a necessity, the child will be referred to an ophthalmologist for detailed treatment.

 - Inheritance is a major cause of squint.
 So it is ideal to avoid marriages between blood relations.

-- Practise convergence exercises that helps in improving eye movements and coordination.
+- Practice convergence exercises that help in improving eye movements and coordination.